 Even if you cannot make deductible contributions, you may still wish to make contributions to enjoy tax-deferred earnings on your investments.
 If you make a non-deductible IRA contribution, be sure to file IRS Form 8606 with your Form 1040 tax return.
 Form 8606 accounts for the amount that is to be non-deductible.
 Failure to file Form 8606 may cause you to incur a penalty.

 If you are married and your spouse either earns no income, or elects to be treated as having no taxable income for the year, you may make contributions to a separate Kay Bailey Hutchison Spousal IRA under your spouse's name.
-You may contribute up to $5,500 to your spouse's IRA in addition to the $5,500 you may contribute to your own IRA.
-Contributions to your IRA and your spouse's IRA may not exceed 100% of compensation or $11,000, whichever is less.
+You may contribute up to $5,500 to your spouse's IRA in addition to the $5,500 you may contribute to your own IRA for 2018, and $6,000 to your spouse's IRA in addition to $6,000 to your own IRA for 2019.
+Contributions to your IRA and your spouse's IRA may not exceed 100% of compensation or $11,000 for 2018, and $12,000 for 2019, whichever is less.

 If either you or your spouse are active participants in an employer-sponsored retirement program, and you file a joint tax return, your contribution's tax-deductibility will be limited by your adjusted gross income.
 Please see the accompanying chart on income limits (above) to determine the amount of limitation based on your adjusted gross income.

 All contributions to your Saturna IRA must be made in cash.
 Securities or other assets cannot be contributed to an IRA, but may be converted to cash and then contributed.
 No part of your contribution may be invested in life insurance contracts or mixed with other property.
 Exceptions apply to certain rollover contributions.